ruezheng/pets_and_customers/prework.md

 ## Iteration 1

-Use TDD to create a `Pet` class that repsonds to the following interaction pattern:
+Use TDD to create a `Pet` class that responds to the following interaction pattern:

 ```ruby
 pry(main)> require './lib/pet'